 At Roman Road Special Needs is organised following national guidelines.

-When a child is identified as having SEND, they will be added to the SEND register at SEND support (The SEND register is a system for ensuring that the special needs of all children are known to every member of staff.)
+When a child is identified as having SEND, they will be added to the SEND register at SEND support (The SEND register is a system for ensuring that the special needs of allchildren are known to every member of staff and monitored effectively to ensure that any barriers to learning are mitigated.)